 In Granada we prepurchased the Granada card which was easy to pick up and exchange from our print-out that we presented to one of the ticket booths around town.
 The card was definitely worth it as the one we purchased included entrance to the Alhambra, a prebooked entrance time for the Nazarine Palace, a tram tour around the city, entrance to Granada Cathedral and Capilla Real, Sacramonte Abbey, and numerous bus trips.
 There were many other sites that are part of the card, but we found we just didn’t have time to see anymore than we did.
 The Alhambra is an absolutely stunning place to visit and took us most of the day.

-You can read more about our stay in Granada at this site.
+You can read more about our stay in Granada by going to this site.

 Because we had two days in Cordoba, we also spent some time at the Courtyards of Viana, a stunning collection of 12 courtyards each with its own unique theme and gardens.
 It was a great city to end our journey through Andalucia.
 More about Cordoba here.